EABelle/graphql-and-rest-express-server/README.md

 API_KEY=5CD4ED173E1C95FE763B753A297D5
 ```

+*The above configuration exposes the API to `http://localhost:8080/`

 Then, you only have to run the following command to build and run both app and MongoDB containers:
 ```
 $ docker-compose up --build